 We have also taken a leading role in developing this new academic field throughout the country, being involved in organizing conferences and advising programs that are being developed throughout higher education.

-Our short range goal is to become an official Brown concentration, thus making it easier for students to major in our field.
-Our long range goal is to build a Center for Contemplative Studies, one that combines our Arts and Sciences program with our Medical School program and reaches out to the arena of Public Health.
+Now that we are an official Brown concentration, our long range goal is to build a Center for Contemplative Studies, one that combines our Arts and Sciences program with our Medical School program and reaches out to the arena of Public Health.
 It is in this center that we hope to educate a new generation of contemplative humanists, scientists, and artists, who are raised on interdisciplinary principles and feel just as comfortable discussing Shakespeare or Vivekananda or Laozi as they do EEG’s and fMRI’s and writing plays like Beckett or Brecht or performing in them.